 - Review the amount of materials you use and only purchase what you actually need.

-- Negotiate bespoke specifications with your suppliers - for example, by asking them to adjust the size and dimensions of a material to avoid off-cuts and unnecessary waste.
+- Consider negotiating bespoke specifications with your suppliers - for example, by asking them to adjust the size and dimensions of a material to avoid off-cuts and unnecessary waste.

 - Repair broken goods where possible rather than purchasing replacements.

-- Source materials locally, to minimise the environmental impact of long-distance transportation.
+- Source materials locally if possible, to minimise the environmental impact of long-distance transportation.